tastybug/zettelkasten/catalog/vault.md

 ```

 The list of variables isn't long, here's a few examples:

 * `identity.entity.id` entity id
 * `identity.entity.name` entity name
 * `identity.entity.metadata.$METADATAKEY` Metadata associated with the entity.

-### Assessing Tokens
+### Tokens

-As described a token is associated with policies which describe what you are allowed to do.
+As described a token is associated with policies which describe what you are allowed to do. `vault token lookup $token` will additionally tell you about metadata that applies to the token:
-Beyond that, they have a number of properties:

-* Accessor
+* Accessor: ?
-* TTL: a default lifespan, which might be extendable via renewals; once reached, it is revoked
+* TTL: a default lifespan, which might be extendable via renewals; once reached, the token is revoked
-* Policies
+* Policies: the superset of what you can do
-* Max TTL: the max lifespan, including possible renewals; once reached, it is revoked
+* Max TTL: the max lifespan; renewals in sum cannot exceed this
 * Number of uses left: 0 means unlimited uses
-* renewal status
-* Oprhaned Token
+* Renewable: whether it's renewable
+* Orphaned Token: if true, parental revokation does not propagate

 #### Token Hierarchy

-Tokens can be able to create child tokens.
+Some token (not batch, not use-limit and maybe others) are able to create child tokens.
 Both can have their individual TTL, but keep in mind that when a parent token is revoked, the child tokens are revoked too, even if they still have TTL left.

 #### Service Tokens (OAuth Access Token like)